qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ^^^^^^^^^^^^^^^

 * :guilabel:`Alias`: a human readable name to use for fields.
-The alias will be displayed in the feature form, the attribute table, or in the :ref:`Identify results` panel.
+The alias will be displayed in the feature form, the attribute table, or in the :guilabel:`Identify results` panel.
   It can also be used as field name replacement in the :ref:`expression builder
   <vector_expressions>`, easing expressions understanding and reviews.